 The system will automatically control recirculation.
-However, pressing the Recirculation Control button will temporarily put the system in recirculation mode (ten minutes).
+However, pressing the Recirculation Control button will put the system in recirculation mode.
 This can be used when outside conditions such as smoke, odors, dust, or high humidity are present.
 Activating recirculation will cause the LED in the control button to illuminate.
-After ten minutes, the system will return to normal AUTO mode function and the LED will turn off.

 - When the ignition switch is turned to the LOCK position, the recirculation feature will be cancelled. - In cold weather, use of the Recirculation mode may lead to excessive window fogging.
-The Recirculation mode is not allowed in the floor, defrost, or Mix mode in order to improve window clearing.
+The Recirculation mode is not allowed in the floor, defrost, or defrost/ floor mode in order to improve window clearing.
 Recirculation will be disabled automatically if these modes are selected. - Extended use of recirculation may cause the windows to fog.
 If the interior of the windows begins to fog, press the Recirculation button to return to outside air.
 Some temp/humidity conditions will cause captured interior air to condense on windows and hamper visibility.
-For this reason, the system will not allow Recirculation to be selected while in floor, defrost, or Mix mode.
+For this reason, the system will not allow Recirculation to be selected while in floor, defrost, or defrost/floor mode.
 Attempting to use the recirculation while in these modes will cause the LED in the control button to blink and then turn off.

 • Most of the time, when in Automatic Operation, you can temporarily put the system into Recirculation Mode by pressing the Recirculation button.
 However, under certain conditions, while in Automatic Mode, the system is blowing air out the defrost vents.
 When these conditions are present, and the Recirculation button is pressed, the indicator will flash and then turn off.
 This tells you that you are unable to go into Recirculation Mode at this time.
-If you would like the system to go into Recirculation Mode, you must first move the Mode knob to Panel, Mix and then press the Recirculation button.
+If you would like the system to go into Recirculation Mode, you must first move the Mode knob to Panel, Panel/Floor and then press the Recirculation button.
 This feature reduces the possibility of window fogging.